 No one know how many printers’ proofs are made.
 Probably only a handful.
 I’ve only ever seen one other Let’s Get Dirty proof before.

-I think this combination of the printers’ proof cover art together with the original stampers must be pretty rare.
+I think this combination of the printers’ proof cover art together with the original stampers and both pressings of the record must be pretty rare.
 They make a great addition to my collection.
 So, thanks Dan for selling me the stampers.

 My blog is usually about record design and some of my favourite cover designers.
 This post is about an icon who appears on record covers.